Esri/arcgis-pro-sdk/README.md

 ## Getting started
 See [ProGuide: Build your first add-in](https://github.com/Esri/arcgis-pro-sdk/wiki/ProGuide-Build-Your-First-Add-in) for step-by-step instructions on creating a basic button that appears on the ArcGIS Pro ribbon.

+## ProSnippets

+ProSnippets are ready-made snippets of code you can quickly insert into your ArcGIS Pro add-in.
+[List of available ProSnippets](https://github.com/Esri/arcgis-pro-sdk/wiki/ProSnippets).

 ##ArcGIS Pro API